Acry/Acry.github.io/python.md

 Checkout the [Demo Suite](https://github.com/Acry/PyGTK).

 Note:<br>
 Most of the older Demos are [here](https://github.com/Acry/CT-Z-Sandbox/tree/master/PyGtk).
 But it is a mess!
 Lists don't scale.
-I don't want to read phonebooks, like the most API-Crawlers offer; even empored by a search-function, most API-Helper are either Lists, Trees or simply cross-references.
+I don't want to read phonebooks, like the most API-Crawlers offer; even empowered by a search-function, most API-Helper are either Lists, Trees or simply cross-references.
 Those have been kind of helpful in the past and since the files are often stored in xml/json/html the good old grep fails.
 I really think it is about time to develop a real developer help.
 IDE's showed some progress in the past, especially for OO-Languages

 ### What I think about Python
 <br>